Last updated: May 5, 2025

 The Stamping and Marking of Tobacco Products Regulations state that tax stamps should be placed “in a manner that does not obstruct any information that is required by or under an Act of Parliament to appear on the package.”
 Health warnings are required under an Act of Parliament and, therefore, tax stamps may not be placed where they may conceal or obscure health warnings.

-In addition, the Tobacco Products Labelling Regulations (Cigarettes and Little Cigars) prohibit any component of a labeling element from being “concealed or obscured, except partially” by an excise stamp or by tear tape required under provincial legislation.
-By definition, a “labelling element” includes health warnings, health information messages, and toxic emissions statements.
-However, the regulations limit the extent to which a stamp may partially cover a labeling element, stating: “A labelling element may be concealed only by an excise stamp but to the least extent possible and to a maximum surface area of 180mm2.
-In that case, the labelling element must be adapted in accordance with section 10 so that no component is concealed by the excise stamp.”
+In addition, the Tobacco Products Appearance, Packaging and Labelling Regulations prohibit any component of a labeling element from being “concealed, except partially” by an excise stamp.
+By definition, a “labelling element” includes health warnings, health information messages, and toxicity information.
+However, the regulations limit the extent to which a stamp may partially cover a labeling element, permitting a labeling element to be obscured only “to the least extent possible and to a maximum surface area of 180mm2” and requiring the labeling element “be adapted in accordance with section 115 in such a manner that none of the components of the labelling element nor the attribution is entirely concealed by the tobacco excise stamp.”
 This is interpreted as providing sufficient protection to ensure the visibility of the health warnings.
-Such additional protection is only provided for packages of cigarettes and little cigars because the health warnings must occupy 75% of each principal display area (front and back).
-Generally, warnings on other tobacco products must occupy 50% of each principal display area.
-Therefore, there is no protection for the warning provided in addition to the language contained in the Stamping and Marking of Tobacco Products Regulations.

 Accordingly, the law aligns with the requirements of FCTC Art.
 11 and the FCTC Art.
 11 Guidelines with respect to placement of excise stamps on tobacco product packaging.